cecile-dzy-ncl/resume/index.md

         <!-- <a href="http://www.mindthemapgame.com/" target="_blank" class="pic-mtm"><img src="{{ site.baseurl }}/assets/images/logo-mtm.svg" alt="mind the map"></a> -->
         <div class="details-text">
           <p>
-            You just arrived in Paris, you have heard about all the great monuments and sightseeing but can place them on a map?
+            You just arrived in Paris, you have heard about all the great monuments and sightseeing but can you place them on a map?
             Discover your city and have fun playing <a href="http://www.mindthemapgame.com/" target="_blank">Mind the Map</a>!<br>
-            The game if simple : be the quickest and nearest to pin a given location on the map to be on the top of the leaderboard!
+            The game is simple : be the quickest and nearest to pin a given location on the map to be on the top of the leaderboard!
           </p>
           <hr>
           <div class="details-technos">